Video Production & Content Writing

 You can adjust how much RAM you want to use for other applications and how much is reserved for Adobe Premiere Pro.
 To do this, go to Premiere Pro > Preferences > Memory and increase the memory allocation for Premiere Pro.

-When you increase memory allocation, your project may use a significant portion of your device’s resources, so be cautious of potential crashes in Adobe Premiere Pro to avoid unintended losses.
+When you increase memory allocation, your project may use a significant portion of your device’s resources, so be cautious of potential crashes.
+If you're frequently dealing with Premiere Pro freezing or shutting down, here are some ways to stop Premiere Pro from crashing and keep your workflow smooth.

 Tip #4: Run Premiere Pro Alone

-If you need to export faster in Premiere Pro and are not using Media Encoder, closing all other programs on your computer can help reduce rendering time.
+To export faster in Premiere Pro, close all other applications to free up system resources during rendering and exporting.
 Although this idea is a relatively simple one, it is often overlooked.

 While this method essentially prevents you from using your computer during the rendering process, it does give you some time to get a fresh cup of coffee…